Cyansky P50R

 Cyansky P50R UI: User Interface and Driver

 The driver is going to be a current regulated boost or buck driver with a direct-drive channel for Turbo.
-I’m thinking it might be a buck driver running 3 volt LEDs.
+I’m thinking it might be a boost driver to keep the current managable.
 The UI is a very simple one as I expect from Cyansky and typical of this type of flashlight.
 It is a bit quirky though and had me scratching my head at times.
 It incorporates an auto-dimming proximity function to dim the output on higher modes.

 Available modes: